Scalar field dark matter with a cosh potential, revisited: Cosmological setup

 where a dot means derivative with respect the cosmic time, $\bar{h} = {\bar{h}^j}_j$ and $k$ is a comoving wavenumber.

 Following~\citep{Cedeno2017,Urena-Lopez2016}, we can choose appropriate variables to transform Eq.~\eqref{eq:13} into the following dynamical system,

 where $k_J^2 \equiv a^2 H^2 y_1$ is the (squared) Jeans wavenumber and a prime again denotes derivative with respect to the number of $e$-folds $N$.
-In this approach $\delta_0 \equiv \delta \rho_\phi/\rho_\phi$ is the scalar field density contrast and $\delta_1$ is a second density constrast that arises naturally under the new variables.
+In this approach $\delta_0 \equiv \delta \rho_\phi/\rho_\phi$ is the SF density contrast and $\delta_1$ is a second density constrast that arises naturally under the new variables.
 As before for Eqs.~\eqref{eq:new4}, Eqs.~\eqref{eq:dp} have again the same structure for the cosh, axion and free potentials, and the only difference is the value of the interaction parameter $\lambda$ for each case.

-For the initial conditions, we use the same solutions at early times considered for a quadratic potential (which allows us to use one single Boltzmann code for three different potentials).
-For the particular case of the exponential potential the true attractor solution is $\delta_0 = (4/15) \delta_{CDM}$\citep{Matos2001,Ferreira1998}, and such solution is quickly reached just after some $e$-folds (see Fig.~\ref{fig:deltas} below).
+For the initial conditions, we use the same solutions at early times considered for a quadratic potential in Ref.\cite{Urena-Lopez2016}, see also\cite{Cedeno2017}, which allows us to use one single Boltzmann code for three different potentials.
+It must be noticed that, for the particular case of the exponential potential, there is an attractor solution for linear perturbations at large scales, which is $\delta_0 = (4/15) \delta_{CDM}$\citep{Matos2001,Ferreira1998}.
+Although we are not considering it in the Boltzmann code, such attractor solution is quickly reached just after some $e$-folds (see Fig.~\ref{fig:deltas} below and the Appendix~\ref{sec:init-cond-line}).

-The numerical results illustrating both the cosh and quadratic cases, for $m_{a22} = 2.3 \times 10^{-2}$ and $\lambda = 5\times 10^2$, are shown in Fig.~\ref{fig:deltas}.
+The numerical results illustrating both the cosh and quadratic cases, for $m_{a22} = 2.3 \times 10^{-2}$ and $-\lambda = 5\times 10^2$, are shown in Fig.~\ref{fig:deltas}.
 The plots replicate those presented in~\citep{Matos2000,Matos2001}, which were the first to show the evolution of density perturbations for the cosh potential obtained directly from a Boltzmann code (the now outdated CMBFAST).

 In the case of large enough scales, we see that the SF density contrast reaches the attractor solution at early times mentioned above, but quickly joins the standard CDM evolution once the SF oscillations start.
 In contrast, for small enough scales, again the density contrast reaches the same attractor solution at early times but it ends up oscillating at late times with almost a constant amplitude.
 The results from the cosh potential match those of the quadratic one at late times, which is a common feature in our numerical results: as long as the SF mass is the same, the two models are almost indistinguishable.